opendatacube/benchmark-rio-s3/report.md

 for a given bucket, you might end up with a performance penalty due to HTTP redirects.
 Things will probably still work so you might not notice it immediately.

-For the best performance, environment setup should happen once per worker thread, each worker thread will need their own.
-Re-using environment across many file reads is particularly important if you are using AIM for your credentials in the cloud (which you should for security reasons), as obtaining credentials in that case can take some time, and there is no guarantee that they will be cached somewhere once the environment is teared down.
-(TK reword)
+Every worker thread needs to setup `rasterio.Env`, environment is not shared across threads.
+For best performance this setup should happen once for the life of a thread, not for every file read.
+Re-using environment across many file reads is particularly important if you are using AIM for credentials in the cloud (which you should for security reasons).
+Obtaining credentials in that case can take some time, and there is no guarantee that they will be cached somewhere once the environment is teared down.

 ## Benchmark